renshawbay/pika-python3/README.md

-# Pika, an AMQP 0-9-1 client library for Python
+# Python 3 port of Pika, an AMQP 0-9-1 client library for Python

 ## Introduction
 Pika is a pure-Python implementation of the AMQP 0-9-1 protocol that tries to stay fairly independent of the underlying network support library.

- * Currently supports Python 2.6 and Python 2.7 only.
-3.3+ support planned.
+ * Supports Python 3.2+ only.

  * Since threads aren't appropriate to every situation, it doesn't require threads.
 It takes care not to forbid them, either.
 The same